Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

            return oidc_login.redirect(launch_url)
        except OIDCException as exc:
            # Relying on downstream error messages, attempt to sanitize it up
-           # for customer facing errors.
+           # for customer-facing errors.
            log.error('LTI OIDC login failed: %s', exc)
            return HttpResponseBadRequest('Invalid LTI login request.')

-On the redirected LtiToolLaunchView POST request, a launch message object will be created using DjangoMessageLaunch from pylti1.3 library, then the ``id`` parameter from the request will be used with LibraryUsageLocatorV2 to retrieve the usage key of the content requested, and also use that usage key to check is the current issuer and authorization server are authorized to launch the content using the ``authorize_lti_launch`` function.
+On the redirected LtiToolLaunchView POST request, a launch message object will be created using DjangoMessageLaunch from the pylti1.3 library, then the ``id`` parameter from the request will be used with LibraryUsageLocatorV2 to retrieve the usage key of the content requested, and also use that usage key to check if the current issuer and the authorization server is authorized to launch the content using the ``authorize_lti_launch`` function.

 .. code:: python